 snippet: 'Chronic cough and sputum production: a clinical COPD phenotype?'

-explanation: The title of the article itself suggests that sputum production
+explanation: The title of the article itself suggests that sputum production is recognized as a phenotype of COPD.

 - reference: PMID:23204254